Stockflare/learn/_posts/2014-10-27-B5-learn-from-the-experts.markdown

 * Sensationalist
 * Predict the short-term
 * Appear knowledgeable and definitive in their views.
-Even when anyone's guess is as good as everyone elses
+Even when anyone's guess is as good as everyone else's

 The talk-heads are of limited use.